Behavior of Quillen (co)homology with respect to adjunctions: Setup for Quillen (co)homology

-Moreover, $\Ab^{tf}$ doesn't have abelian Beck modules.
-Since $\io$ preserves limits, a Beck module $E \to G$ over a torsion-free abelian group $G$ is in particular a Beck module viewed in $\Ab$, i.e. a direct sum $G \op M \surj G$.
-The only additional condition is that $G \op M$ be torsion-free, which happens iff $M$ itself is torsion-free.
-Hence for every object $G$, we have $Ab(\Ab^{tf}/G) \cong \Ab^{tf}$, which is not an abelian category. \end{proof}
+Let us show that $\tfAb$ does not have abelian Beck modules.
+Since $\io$ preserves limits, a Beck module $E \to G$ over a torsion-free abelian group $G$ is in particular a Beck module viewed in $\Ab$, i.e., a direct sum $G \op M \surj G$.
+The only additional condition is that $G \op M$ be torsion-free, which happens if and only if $M$ itself is torsion-free.
+Hence, for every object $G$, we have $(\tfAb/G)_{\ab} \cong \tfAb$, which is not an abelian category. \end{example}

-\begin{remark} For an algebraic category, being exact is equivalent to the generators being exact projective, and not merely regular projective \cite{Adamek04cat}*{Def 2.4}.
-Exact projective means preserving coequalizers of \emph{all} equivalence relations, whereas regular projective means preserving coequalizers of effective equivalence relations. \end{remark}

-Since exactness is a convenient way of guaranteeing abelian Beck modules, one may wonder if the two conditions are equivalent, perhaps with additional assumptions.

-\begin{proposition} Having abelian Beck modules does not imply exactness, even for an algebraic category. \end{proposition}

-\begin{proof} As a counterexample, take the category $\Com^{red}$ of reduced commutative rings, i.e. those without nilpotents, viewed as a full subcategory of all commutative (associative, unital) rings.
-The inclusion $\io \colon \Com^{red} \to Com$ has a left adjoint, which quotients out the nilradical.
-Thus $\Com^{red}$ is cocomplete, and the free commutative ring on one generator, the polynomial ring $\Z[x]$, is still a small projective generator.
+\begin{example} A quasi-algebraic category with abelian Beck modules is not necessarily exact.
+For example, take the category $\redCom$ of reduced commutative rings, viewed as a full subcategory of all commutative (unital) rings, with inclusion $\io \colon \redCom \to \Com$.